nathanemyers-dev/ai-computational-memory/white-paper/supervised-persistence-contract.md

 - validation of retention eligibility
 - verification of non‑advisory transformation behavior
 - access‑control enforcement for authorized systems and roles
-- audit‑surface completeness checks
+- audit surface completeness checks
 - supervisory overrides for boundary violations
 - automatic rejection of advisory‑state formation

-These enforcement mechanisms ensure that continuity remains predictable, controlled, and aligned with regulatory expectations.
+These enforcement mechanisms ensure that continuity remains predictable, controlled, and aligned with advisory state prevention expectations.

 **Retention Eligibility Requirements**
 Only identity, preference, and long-term relevant structures may be retained.